 Armstrong Redwoods State Natural Reserve, Guerneville

-Armstrong Redwoods State Reserve is a great place for your family to walk among towering coast redwood trees.
+Armstrong Redwoods State Reserve provides a great place for your family to walk among towering coast redwood trees.
 Some of the most popular trees include the Icicle Tree, with its mysterious “burl” formations, the Colonel Armstrong Tree, estimated to be over 1,400 years old, and the Parson Jones Tree, reaching heights of over 310 feet tall (that’s taller than a football field is long).

 Sonoma Canopy Tours, Occidental